artalar/reatom/packages/lens/README.md

 }
 ```

-How could you display it without `parseAtoms`?
+And use it like this:

 ```tsx
 import { useAtom } from '@reatom/npm-react'